shariqshah/symmetry/README.md

 	    system and move textures/shaders/sounds/geometry etc to that and framebuffer/shaders to renderer
 	- Work on (yet another)entity refactor before moving on to serialization
 	- Implement cross-hatching shader
+	- Implement storing console's scroll location and restore it when console is toggled
 	- Update README's TODO section to reflect the current state of things and the things that are actually left to do

 	- Implement collision/physics data serialization, read and write.